2.4 Items That May Be Designated as the Hedging Instrument

 Knock-Out Swap

-BigBank enters into a knock-out swap, which is
+BigBank enters into a

-structured as a pay-fixed, receive-three-month
+knock-out swap, which is structured as a

-three-month LIBOR rate increases above 6 percent.
+SOFR increases above 6 percent.
+This embedded

-This embedded termination option is a written
+termination option is a written option for BigBank

-option for BigBank because the swap terminates
+because the swap terminates when the three-month

-under the terms of the swap.
-Therefore, the
+the swap.
+Therefore, the knock-out swap is

-knock-out swap is considered a written option
+considered a written option because the instrument

-derivative (the interest rate swap) with a written
+combines a nonoption derivative (the interest rate

-option (the automatic termination provision).
+termination provision).

 Example 2-11